Two-Face(s): ionized and neutral gas winds in the local Universe: Summary and Conclusions

-{In conclusion, much higher spectral resolution observations and full spatial coverage are necessary to better understand the fate of the moderate outflowing gas observed here, put new constrain on gas circulation models, and improve our understanding of the galaxy baryon cycle. }
+{Much higher spectral ans spatial resolution IFS observations are necessary to better understand the geometry of the moderate outflowing gas observed here, to constrain its energetics, its nature and its effect on the galaxy baryon cycle.}